Who was the artist of the Clapp Paintings?

-This is supposed to be the first painting Clapp did, and it was done more or less from life.
+This is supposed to be the first painting Clapp did and was done more or less from life.
 All of the people are portraits: The two boys in the doorway are the sons of the Abel family who lived there.
 The men driving the cutters were Hiram Chase, Mr. Turner and Mr. Abel.
-Chase was the village tax collector, Turner had a store on Main Street and his wife ran a boarding house and gave a dance every Saturday night.
+Chase was the village tax collector, Turner had a store on Main Street, and his wife ran a boarding house and hosted a dance every Saturday night.
 Abel had a store on Market Street, and the dog belonged to Benjamin Clapp.
-This hangs in the public computer area.
+This painting hangs in the public computer area.
 (Holiday, notecards, and prints available for sale at library – proceeds go towards preservation)

 6. Memorial Day 1884